Savory meatballs and classic kabob veggies marinated in an Italian style sauce. These meatball kabobs have twice the flavor for half the effort!

-- In a gallon sized zip lock bag, add garlic, olive oil, balsamic vinegar, and pesto, then gently massage bag to mix.
+- In a Ziploc bag (gallon sized), add garlic, olive oil, balsamic vinegar, and pesto, then gently massage bag to mix.

 - Add chopped green bell pepper, red bell pepper, red onion, and Rosina Italian Style Meatballs to the bag.
 Note: make sure meatballs are not completely frozen when adding them to the bag.
 If needed, microwave the meatballs for 1-2 minutes to thaw them before adding to the bag.

-- Seal the zip lock bag and let marinate in the refrigerator for 2 hours, flipping the bag half way through.
+- Seal the Ziploc bag and let marinate in the refrigerator for 2 hours, flipping the bag half way through.

 - When ready to cook, prepare grill per unit instructions.
 Give the bag a final shake to coat, then remove meatballs and veggies from bag and thread on skewers.
 Discard the bag and leftover marinade.